 Figure 1.
 AMVP IBC candidate clustering based on the L2 distance and the TM cost.

 On the contrary, BVs with one null component, including the RRIBC blocks, are signaled to the decoder by a bvOneNullComp flag.
 Instead of invoking the AMVP IBC list construction, two new BVP candidates are determined, which are adjusted to the boundaries of the valid IBC search region according to the horizontal or vertical direction indicated by a bvNullCompDir flag.

+The AMVP BVP0 is set to the nearest valid location to the current block (-cbWidth or -cbHeight), so the BVD, if it is not null, is always negative, pointing to the left for a BV with a null vertical component or to the above for a BV with a null horizontal component.
+Likewise, the AMVP BVP1 is set to the farthest position from the current block in the valid reference region, that is the left boundary or the top boundary of the IBC search region.
+Consequently, if the BVP1 is selected, the BVD always is positive, pointing to the right for BV with a null vertical component or to the bottom for BV with a null horizontal component.

 The optimal IBC AMVP index is signaled, which allows deriving the sign of the non-null BVD component at the decoder side.
 Consequently, the absolute value of the non-null component of the BVD is signaled to the decoder, improving the coding efficiency.
 The RRIBC mode is signaled using the existing syntax flag, and the direction of the flipping mode is derived from the bvNullCompDir flag.

 Experimental Results

-The proposed method is tested on top of ECM-7.0 software [3] under JVET ECM common test conditions [4] in AI and RA configurations for the EE2 test.
-The simulation results are shown in Table I and II:
+The proposed method is tested on top of ECM-7.0 software [3] under JVET ECM common test conditions [4] in AI/RA/LDB configurations for the EE2 test.
+The simulation results are shown in Tables I to III:

 Table I. Experimental result of the proposed method under AI configuration